 NPS Photo by Peter Jones

 The Chihuahuan Desert is the largest and wettest of the North American deserts.
-Most of this desert is in Mexico, but the park is one of the few places where it is preserved and protected.
-The park averages more than 14.4 in (36.6 cm) of annual precipitation and has a semiarid, continental climate with mild winters, warm summers, and summer rains.
-The mean annual temperature is 63F (19C).
+Most of the desert is in Mexico, but the park is one of the few places where the desert is preserved and protected.
+The park averages more than 14.4 in (36.6 cm) of annual precipitation and has a semi-arid, continental climate with mild winters, warm summers with plenty of rain.
+The average annual temperature is 63F (19C).

 The park supports a diverse ecosystem, including habitat for many plants and animals that are at the geographic limits of their ranges.
 For example, the ponderosa pine reaches its extreme eastern limit here and several species of reptiles are at the edges of their distributions.